bjoernbremer/bjoernbremer.github.io/_posts/2021-08-04-till-austerity-do-us-part.md

 ---
-title: 'Till austerity do us part?
-A survey experiment on support for the euro in Italy'
+title: 'Till Austerity Do Us Part?
+A Survey Experiment on Support for the Euro in Italy'
 date: 2021-04-08
 permalink: /posts/2021/04/austerity-italexit/
 tags: